-Substance abuse does not only harm the addicted individual but also their loved ones.
+Substance abuse harms not only the addicted individual but also their loved ones.

-For every person who struggles with abusing substances, there is a network of parents, children, and loved ones who are also affected by that addiction.
+For every person who struggles with a substance use disorder, there is a network of parents, children, and loved ones who are also affected by that addiction.

 The Family Systemic Intervention Model of therapy acknowledges the role that families play both in experiencing the effects of addiction and in helping their loved one recover.
-In this model, those involved are encouraged to think of therapy and recovery as a group process, rather than something that the addict must undergo completely alone.
-Though it is similar to the traditional intervention model, family systemic intervention is different in the several important ways:
+In this model, those involved are encouraged to think of therapy and recovery as a group process, rather than something that the person with addiction must undergo completely alone.
+Though it is similar to the traditional intervention model, family systemic intervention is different in several important ways:

-Traditional Intervention is conceived of as a single event where family members explain how the addict’s behavior has affected them.
+Traditional Intervention is conceived of as a single event where family members explain how the addicted person’s behavior has affected them.

 Systemic Intervention is conceived of as a two-way, continuous conversation.
-The individual who struggles with substance abuse is invited to express his or her point of view.
-The family, friends and addict have multiple interactions leading to a mutual decision to seek treatment.
+The individual who struggles with substance use is invited to express their point of view.
+The family, friends, and the addicted individual have multiple interactions leading to a mutual decision to seek treatment.
 This not only eases the pressure to stage a single successful intervention, but it also makes recovery a more collaborative process in which all parties have an active role.

 Traditional intervention is planned without consulting the person who is struggling with substance abuse.
-This can sometimes worsen already tense relationships, making the addict feel like his loved ones are ganging up on him.
+This can sometimes worsen already tense relationships, making the addicted person feel like their loved ones are ganging up on them.

-In systemic intervention, the person who abuses substances is part of the conversation from the beginning.
-Both family members and the addict participate in conversations about recovery, allowing them to make decisions together.
+In systemic intervention, the person who is addicted to substances is part of the conversation from the beginning.
+Both family members and the addicted person participate in conversations about recovery, allowing them to make decisions together.
 In this way, family systemic intervention helps rebuild damaged relationships rather than straining them.

-After a traditional intervention, life changes dramatically for the addict but not necessarily for loved ones and family.
+After a traditional intervention, life changes dramatically for the addicted person but not necessarily for loved ones and family.